Transvaginal Mesh Lawsuit Funding

 Transvaginal Mesh Lawsuit Funding Solutions

-Plaintiffs and attorneys with slow-paying transvaginal mesh settlements should contact Joseph Genovesi, Senior Vice President of RD Legal Funding, for more information on accelerating awards/legal fees.
-Mr. Genovesi can be reached by phone at 1-800-565-5177, ext.
-140. If you are ready to begin the application process, simply fill out the quick form at the top of this page.
+Plaintiffs and attorneys with slow-paying transvaginal mesh settlements should contact RD Legal Funding, for more information on accelerating awards/legal fees.
+We can be reached by phone at 1-800-565-5177.
+If you are ready to begin the application process, simply fill out the quick form at the top of this page.